sumanthvepa/experiments/javascript/basics/00-setup/README.md

 ## Creating an IntelliJ IDEA project

-Start IntelliJ IDEA and open the project.
+Start IntelliJ IDEA and open the project. i.e the directory containing the project.
 Do this only after you've set up the project using npm.
 Note that this only needs to be done once.